emacsway/emacsway.github.io/_sources/ru/self-learning-for-software-engineer.txt

 - "The Pragmatic Programmer: From Journeyman to Master" 1st edition by David Thomas, Andrew Hunt
     - "The Pragmatic Programmer: your journey to mastery, 20th Anniversary Edition" 2nd edition by David Thomas, Andrew Hunt
 - "A Mind for Numbers: How to Excel at Math and Science" by Barbara Ann Oakley
+- "Systems Thinking.
+Quality Software Management.
+New York: Dorset House." by Gerald M. Weinberg, 1992,  ISBN: 0932633226
+- "An Introduction to General Systems Thinking" by Gerald M. Weinberg

 Базы данных